 Car parking is a concern at the school as it is a hazard for those who use the school entrance or mosque car park.
-It is also a hazard for neighbours who live within the vicinity of the school.
-Drivers parking cars at the school entrance, near it or dropping or collecting students at the school should at all times have consideration for the safety of pedestrians, other road users and the immediate community.
+It is also a hazard for neighbours who live near the school.
+Drivers parking cars at the school entrance or near it or dropping or collecting students at the school should always consider the safety of pedestrians, other road users, and the immediate community.